 Though advertised as eco friendly I did use protective gear for the application due to my cautious nature.
 Long pants, long sleeves, rubber gloves, old shoes, and protective eyewear.

-There is the precautionary paragraph regarding skin and eye contact on the container and I took heed.
+There is the precautionary paragraph regarding skin and eye contact on the container and I took heed as cleaning solution in my eyes was not a desired result of this patio DIY.

 The application is the easy part and is similar to washing the clothes old school except you are washing the deck.